Synergex/SqlReplication/README.md

 to open its data files then those subroutines will be the only places that you need to alter, and the required change will typically be the addition of just a few lines of code to those routines.
-The code in the generated I/O hooks class detects and records changes to the ISAM files that are being replicated.
+The code in the generated I/O hooks class detects and records changes to the ISAM and relative files that are being replicated.

 Once this change information is being recorded a single process called the "replicator" is used to cause those changes to be mirrored to corresponding